priyankabojja2000/Business_Insights_360/README.md

 ## Home view

-In Home view, all the views button will be available.
-User will land on specific view page by clicking the button
+The Home View serves as the central navigation hub, providing quick access to various sections.
+Users can navigate to a specific view by selecting the corresponding button:

 - Info
 - Finance View